supreethms1809/multiagent/assignments/assignment1/assignment1_report.md

 INFO:__main__:Policy iteration converged successfully
 ```

-### Value and action of each state after the policy evaluation is complete
+### Plot the value of each state after the policy evaluation is complete: Value and action of each state after the policy evaluation is complete
 ![Value and action of each state after the policy evaluation is complete](./images/prob1.png)

 ## Problem 2 - Policy Iteration
 - Policy iteration
 - Policy is uniform distribution policy
-- every step generates reward -4
+- every step generates reward of -4
 - Goal state reward 0
 - gamma $\gamma=0.9$
 - Special state reward -1
-- Special state (2,2) --> state 10
+- Special state (2,2) --> state 10,
 - Goal state (0,0) and (3,3)
 - Evaluate the policy iteratively
 - Plot the value of each state after the policy evaluation is complete(One plot)